 The Unlawful Internet Gaming Enforcement Act (UIEGA) also carries considerable authority over American gaming.
 Tacked on as a last-minute rider by anti-gambling activists as part of an unrelated port security measure, UIGEA bans online gaming entities from accepting funds, though payment processors may still accept bets in states that explicitly legalize real-money internet gambling.

-Still, it effectively ended the online poker boom of the early 2000s when officials used the statute as justification for a crackdown on real-money online poker on April 15, 2011 in what is known as “Black Friday” in gaming circles.
+Still, it effectively ended the online poker boom of the early 2000s when officials used the statute as justification for a crackdown on real-money online poker on April 15, 2011, in what is known as “Black Friday” in gaming circles.

-The law specifically excluded payments from pari-mutuel horse racing and fantasy sports, which are allowed to operate across state lines.
+The law specifically excluded payments from pari-mutuel horse racing and daily fantasy sports, which are allowed to operate across state lines.
 More significantly, it doesn’t prevent states from legalizing online casino gaming such as online slots and blackjack as well as poker, though these payment processors can’t technically operate across state lines.

-Michigan lawmakers are still pushing for iGaming options, and several other states may consider authorizing these games in years to come.
 Gambling.com continues to monitor developments in statehouses nationwide and will update key details as they emerge.

 What was once another consequential federal legislation is no longer in effect.